Hilbert's Sixth Problem and Soft Logic: Soft Logic

 where

-\end{Definition} The result of the soft probability $\mathrm{Ps}(X\leq x)$ is a soft number, that is a sum of a multiple of 1 (the CDF $F_X(x)$, for the strict inequality part) and a multiple of 0 (the PDF $f_X(x)$, the CDF's derivative, for the equality part).
+\end{Definition} The result of the soft probability $\mathrm{Ps}(X\leq x)$ is a soft number, that is a sum of a term proportional to 1 (the CDF $F_X(x)$, for the strict inequality part) and a term proportional to 0 (the PDF $f_X(x)$, the CDF's derivative, for the equality part).
 The axioms and the definitions regarding the soft numbers are shown in the next subsection section.